VIVAlab/upper-body-clustering/doc/clustering.md

 ## K-means DBSCAN with factor

-This algorithm have three optional parameters :
+This algorithm has three optional parameters :

   * factor (default value if not given : 0.6)
   * eps (default value if not given : 0.04)